arturoherrero/arturoherrero.com/talks.md

 [Functional Programming with Groovy][3].

 - #### Agile Spain Conference. *Oct 2011*
-BKOOL: The evolution of an agile project.
+The evolution of an agile project.
 I was presenting with [Marcin Gryszko][4]{:target="_blank"} our experiences with agile development.

 - #### Agile Madrid User Group. *May 2011*